Skip to main content

 Musée Départemental

-Regional museum showcasing French Guiana's natural history, indigenous cultures, and colonial heritage
+Small but interesting museum covering French Guiana's natural history, indigenous cultures, and colonial past

 Tips & Advice